 - Get someone else to pay for dental school.
 Apply for every scholarship you can find.
-Consider participating in programs like National Health Service Corps (NHSC) and the armed forces that offer tuition assistance for a work commitment.
+Consider participating in programs like the National Health Service Corps (NHSC) or the armed forces that offer tuition assistance for a work commitment.

 “Many classmates would say things in passing like, ‘Eh, we’ll just apply for student loan forgiveness,’” Masters recalled.
 “But [student loan forgiveness] really is a complicated decision and fairly uncharted territory.”

 Programs offering student loan forgiveness for dentists have specific rules for eligibility.
 You can see a full list of these programs in our guide to student loan forgiveness for dentists.

 Qualifying for student loan forgiveness might require a dentist to move — often to a rural area — for lower pay.
 Deciding whether to trade a high income for forgiveness isn’t a cut-and-dry decision.

 Look into other options to keep dental school debt affordable:

 - Private student loans might offer lower interest rates than what you’d get on federal grad PLUS loans.

 - Income-driven repayment plans can lower high monthly payments based on your income, to keep them affordable.

 - Refinancing dental school loans can be another option to lower your interest rates and monthly payments after dental school.
 For example, SoFi has a special refinancing offer for medical and dental residents.

 With each option, think carefully about potential tradeoffs.
 For example, Masters said he hopes to refinance his debt to reduce the interest he pays.
 But he wants to wait until he’s sure he can afford the monthly payments that would be as high as $7,000 for a 10-year term.